Tuupertunut/PowerShellLibJava/README.md

 - Fixed open PowerShell session blocking program exit.
 - Fixed PowerShell process not terminating on `close()` on some platforms.
 - Improved error messages when PowerShell process is terminated before it should.

+#### 2.0.0

+- Added module name for the library.
+- Fixed deadlock when a script threw an exception using throw.
+- Fixed error on startup when security manager is present.

+##### Breaking changes

+- Error messages coming from PowerShell now look a bit different.